alpharomeo911/Wireshark_Practical/README.md

 **Install wireshark**

 Also if you can make a website on your own, which uses forms, I would recommend you to do on your own, anyways, I've created some files for this practical, which can be downloaded and you can follow the practical.

+### Note for users.
+> The scripts file is not actually required.
+No Javascript is used for checking the password.
+This has been done, so that it would be easy to analyse the packets.